mikprin/md5_calc_api/README.md

 * No security mechanisms to work in open network.
 (No authorization mechanism.)
 * File reception of API are limited by filesystem which is common across all the system.
 * Not tested in distributed setup.
 For example when reddis are in the LAN.
 But non localhost redis makes this a little bit pointless.
-* IDs are not secure numbers.
+* IDs are not secure numbers (can be guessed).
 But can be easily made so by using celery worker ID as ID.

 # TODO
+* CI/CD pipeline in github actions
 * `logs` Folder for logging.
-Can be altered in docker-compose.yml
+Make that the name and path of the folder can be altered in docker-compose.yml
 * Connection between celery worker results in Postgress and task ID for API database are not related.
-That ban be fixed easily to enable quicker result search time.
+That can be fixed easily to enable quicker result search time.
 However, I'm afraid I don't have time to do it right now.
 * Proper catch for out of range ID requests
 * Better querys for SQL
 * "Pending" status page